v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - V can now purchase all vehicles from the in-game atelier store.
 - V can control vehicle headlights and windows.
 - V can change the brightness and distance of vehicle headlights.
-- V can change the colours of the neon lights on all motorbikes.
+- V can change the colors of the neon lights on all motorbikes.
 - Displays in-world holographic arrows for quest/point of interest navigation, mirroring the dots in the minimap.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.